CS455-Jotter/Jotter/README.md

 ### Jotter-Frontend <hr/>
 1. #### Folder Structure
-    This folder will contain all the frontend code for the project.
-The frontend will be developed using NextJS under the yarn package manager.
+    This folder contains all the frontend code for the project.
+The frontend is developed using NextJS under the yarn package manager.

     - We have all the pages in the `pages` folder.
 It consists of the home page ( the main text editor ), the login page and the signup page.